 Conwy Castle, Plas Mawr, Caernarfon Castle, Dolbadarn Castle and Castell Coch are in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Alternatively, Day Tickets can be purchased up to three weeks in advance.
-Visit Cadw Admissions for more information.
+Site Entry tickets are currently released one week in advance of visit.
+See Cadw Admissions for more information.

 Start the tour at the historic walled town of Conwy which is dominated by the 13th century Conwy Castle that was built by Edward I and today has UNESCO World Heritage Status.
 Inside the castle it is easy for visitors to identify the great hall, chambers and kitchen and even a royal chapel so it doesn’t take too much to imagine 13th century life in the castle!